-For drinkers who have been drinking large quantities of alcohol for a significant amount of time, withdrawal symptoms can be far worse and may be life-threatening.
-If you are at risk for more severe withdrawal symptoms, seek out a rehab facility that can provide you with the medical care you need as you go through the detox process.
-These facilities can often move you through the process safely and transition you to psychological care afterward.
+For those who have been drinking large quantities of alcohol for a significant amount of time, withdrawal symptoms can be far worse and may even be life-threatening.
+If you are at risk for more severe withdrawal symptoms, it may be best to seek out a rehab facility that can provide you with the medical care you need as you go through the detox process.
+These facilities can often move you through the process safely and transition you to psychological care afterward as necessary.

-Besides the physical symptoms of alcohol addiction, it’s important to note that addiction may be masking mental health disorders that someone is drinking to avoid, such as depression, anxiety, or bipolar disorder.
-Along with your goal to quit drinking, you should also be looking to receive support for any of these underlying conditions so that you don’t only treat the problem but the cause of it as well.
+Besides the physical symptoms of alcohol addiction, it’s important to note that addiction may be masking mental health disorders such as depression, anxiety, or bipolar disorder, for example.
+Along with your goal to quit drinking, you may need to seek support for any of these underlying conditions, so that you’re not only treating the problem, but the cause of it as well.

 If you do find yourself relapsing, don’t lose your confidence or your courage.
-Relapse is a natural part of the process, and we all slip up sometimes.
-As long as you do your best to get back on track and take it easy on yourself, recovery is always possible!
+Relapse is a natural part of the process.
+As long as you do your best to get back on track, recovery is always possible.

-If you know that you are going to be tempted to drink, especially in the months following your decision to stop drinking, you may want to consider removing alcohol from your life completely.
-Whether that means throwing out your alcohol, establishing a new rule that alcohol is not allowed in the house, avoiding any areas that may cause urges to drink, or not going to social gatherings where you know alcohol will be present, there are several options to prevent yourself from slipping back into the habit.
-Avoiding alcohol both in the house and outside of the house is key to staying sober when you are in the initial stages of quitting (and maybe something you want to do long after you stop drinking as well).
+If you suspect that you are going to be tempted to drink, especially in the initial months following your decision to stop drinking, you may want to consider removing alcohol from your life completely, whether that means throwing out your alcohol, establishing a new rule that alcohol is not allowed in the house, avoiding any areas that may cause urges to drink, or avoiding social gatherings where you know alcohol will be present.

-One way that addicts (both those addicted to alcohol and those addicted to drugs) cope with the lack of alcohol in their life is by finding a new activity that helps them pass the time and avoid the urges that they may feel about drinking again.
+One way that individuals experiencing substance use disorder cope with the lack of alcohol in their life is by finding a new activity to engage in.
+This helps them pass the time and avoid the urges that they may have to drink again.
 Some of these activities may include incorporating more exercise into your life, taking up a new hobby like woodworking or drawing, or taking on additional income-earning activities that keep your mind engaged and occupied.
-When you begin learning how to quit drinking, you’ll learn that free time can often be one of the most difficult things for some people to deal with when they want to put a stop to their drinking habit.
+When you begin learning how to quit drinking, you may find that free time can often be one of the most difficult things to deal with.

 With that in mind, you also want to avoid becoming addicted to new habits and activities.
 Try to take new things in moderation and make sure that no new habits or activities are becoming a new addiction as you stop drinking.
-Remember, the goal is not to replace one addiction with another.
-It is to stop drinking and fill your life with more fulfilling things that will make you forget about your previous habits.
-If you need ideas, there are plenty of other people who have conquered alcoholism and can recommend some great things to try.
+Remember, the goal is not to replace one addiction with another, but to fill your life with more fulfilling activities.

-Putting yourself in positions where you feel stressed and feel like turning to drink as a coping mechanism can make it far easier for some people to relapse.
-This can be especially true if you are dealing with a mental health disorder that is causing you to use drinking as your way to deal with the symptoms.
+Situations where you feel stressed can cause you to revert to drinking as a coping mechanism.
 Take a moment to think about some of the most stressful things in your life.
 Are there any stressors that you can cut out completely?
 Are there any stressors that you can make less stressful?
 Is there any way you can make your life more enjoyable so that you feel less prone to drinking?

-Another way you may accidentally be encouraging your urges is if you are engaging in unhealthy habits.
-Once you start the treatment process and stop drinking, you may want to start looking for ways to lead a healthier lifestyle.
-Some great starting points include:
+Another way you may be inadvertently encouraging your urges is by engaging in unhealthy habits.
+Once you start the treatment process and stop drinking, you may want to also start looking for ways to lead a healthier lifestyle.
+Some strategies include: